Phase 1: Virtual Community Workshops

 Based on the feedback from the two virtual meetings, the community appreciates a broad range of features and initiatives that contribute to the city's future growth.

-Community members were asked to respond to the following questions:
+Community members were asked to respond to the following questions and you can find some of the responses below:

 • What do you like about Tucson?